When we sold our business at ages 47 and 50, I said to my husband that I never wanted to work full-time again.

 Slowing down and enjoying life does not mean walking so slowly you almost go backward.

-It does not mean that you have to hug trees, stand still and just breathe.
-I believe that it is all about doing the things that really matter to you because you have the time to do so.
+It does not mean that you have to hug trees, stand still, and just breathe.
+I believe that it is all about doing the things that matter to you because you have the time to do so.

 Minimalism, to me, means living with only the items that help or heal me and bring me great joy.
-By having a motorhome instead of a house, I do this without thinking about it.
+Having a motorhome instead of a house led to a more minimalistic life.
+Buying a small house will enable me to continue this lifestyle.

-We are only on this earth for a short period of time and if we can live each day, and take advantage of every opportunity we can, then life is so fulfilling.
+We are only on this earth for a short time and if we can live each day, and take advantage of every opportunity we can, then life is so fulfilling.

 There is no time for boredom and the days fly past because we are doing the things we love all the time.
 I have no idea where we ever found the time and energy to drag ourselves to work 60-plus hours a week.